Transcripts and Enrollment Verification

 Letters of enrollment

 A letter of enrollment includes a listing of courses in which you are registered for the term.
 It does not include grades.
 You may request a letter of enrollment for any term in the current year by completing a letter of enrollment request form.
-Request forms may be mailed to Academic Services or faxed to (617) 495-3662.
+Please mail it to the address on the form or scan and email it to firstname.lastname@example.org.
+If you prefer to fax the form to us, you can do so via standard fax to (617) 495-3662.
 All requests must be made in writing.
 Telephone and email requests are not accepted.

 Academic Services reserves the right to limit the number of letters per request.
 Letters of enrollment are not issued if you have not met your financial and library obligations to Harvard University, or if you have pending disciplinary or administrative proceedings.